 Clarify your vision and goals

 Great teams know what they’re marching towards, and why.
 If you don’t understand your team’s vision or goals, it’s okay to bring it up.
-Ask your manager to translate company strategy into plain language, or suggest that your group build a Team Charter together.
+Ask your manager to translate company strategy into plain language.
+Set FAST goals to understand what your team is working towards, or suggest that your group build a Team Charter together.

 Define roles and responsibilities